SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 To test your extension, append the following query string parameters to the URL:

 * Notice that the GUID used in this query parameter has to match on the ID attribute of your Application Customizer available from **HelloWorldApplicationCustomizer.manifest.json**.
 * We also use Header and Footer JSON properties to provide parameters or configurations to the Application Customizer.
-In this case we simply output these values, but you could adjust the behavior based on the properties in actual production usage.
+In this case, we simply output these values, but you could adjust the behavior based on the properties in actual production usage.

 ```
 ?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&customActions={"5fc73e12-8085-4a4b-8743-f6d02ffe1240":{"location":"ClientSideExtension.ApplicationCustomizer","properties":{"Header":"Header area of the page","Footer":"Footer area in the page"}}}
 ```
-Full URL to request would be something like following:
+The full URL to request would be something like the following:

 ```
 contoso.sharepoint.com/Lists/Contoso/AllItems.aspx?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&customActions={"5fc73e12-8085-4a4b-8743-f6d02ffe1240":{"location":"ClientSideExtension.ApplicationCustomizer","properties":{"Header":"Header area of the page","Footer":"Footer area in the page"}}}